AlbertoGonzalezDelgado/CHIPsequeando/README.md

 ## Usage
 To process ChIP-Seq data run the executable **chip_data_process.sh** with param_input.txt as unique input.
-On the folder: param_input you can  find the file where it is neccesary to write this parameters *param_input.txt*:
+On the folder: param_input you can  find the file *param_input.txt* where it is neccesary to write this parameters:
 1. **working_directory:** This parameter specifies the directory where the output folder containing the results of the ChIP-seq data analysis will be generated.
 For example: *home/biohacker/*
 2. **folder_name:** This parameter specifies the name of the output folder.
 For example: *work*
 3. **genome:** This parameter specifies the directory that contains the genome file that will be used in the ChIP-seq data analysis.
 For example: *home/biohacker/experiment/genome/genome.fq.gz*